What is Pilates and why do we love it?

 - Joe Pilates

-History of Pilates:
+A brief history of Pilates:

 Pilates today and its benefits: